satcar77/tech-interview-problems/README.md

 38. Implement a bit array.
 A bit array is a space efficient array that holds a value of 1 or 0 at each index.
+- init(size): initialize the array with size

+- set(i, val): updates index at i with val where val is either 1 or 0.

+- get(i): gets the value at index i.

 39. Given a string, find the length of the smallest window that contains every distinct character.
 Characters may appear more than once in the window.
 For example, given "jiujitsu", you should return 5, corresponding to the final five letters.